Vilnius Voivodeship: Geography and administrative division

 Geographically the area was centred on the city of Vilnius, which had always been the capital of the entity and the seat of a voivode.
 However, the actual territory of the voivodeship varied over time.
-Together with the Trakai Voivodeship it was known as Lithuania propria.
+Together with the Trakai Voivodeship it was known as Lithuania proper.
 Until the partitions of the Polish–Lithuanian Commonwealth the voivodeship, also known as a palatinate, was composed of five counties (Lithuanian: plural - pavietai, singular - pavietas):